MKagia/Kilimo-Digital/README.md

 Crop to plant Suggestions – Recommends best crops to plant based on location & weather.

 # Technologies Used
-Frontend: HTML, CSS, JavaScript
-API Integration: Meteosource API
+HTML, CSS, JavaScript, Meteosource API